metakgp/metakgp-wiki/RUNBOOK.md

 1. Read through the change log and see if any other updates need to be made.
 1. Try to build, and rectify errors.
 1. Follow instructions mentioned in "Deploying to prod" section.
-1. Run `docker-compose exec php /srv/mediawiki/maintenance/update.php`
+1. Run `docker-compose exec mediawiki /srv/mediawiki/maintenance/update.php`

 ## Deploying to prod